karolsudol/flamingo/README.md

 ## Example

-1. Alice and Bob both sign a Promissory Note that gives Bob's 100 USDC to Alice for a period of 90 days, while simultaneously locking Alice's NFT into an escrow contract.
-If, after the 90 day period, Alice does not return Bob's 100 USDC (Principal) plus 10 USD additional (Interest), Alice's NFT will be released into Bob's ownership.
+1.  - `Alice and Bob` both sign a Promissory Note that gives Bob's 100 USDC to Alice for a period of 90 days, while simultaneously locking Alice's NFT into an escrow contract.
+    - If, after the 90 day period, Alice does not return Bob's 100 USDC (Principal) plus 10 USD additional (Interest), Alice's NFT will be released into Bob's ownership.

 2.  - `Alice` owns a property and seeks a loan against its deed in form of NFT.
     - `Capital_1` and `Capital_2` own 100.000 USDC each and are looking for a yield generating asset.
     - `Capital_3` and `Capital_4` own 100.000 USDC each and are looking for buying assets under their fair market value

+## credit history

 ## deployed